Prof Ian J Cook AM, MB.BS(Hons), MD (Syd), FRACP

 Professor of Medicine (Conjoint), University of NSW

-Professor Cook graduated in Medicine from the University of Sydney in 1978, completed his Doctorate in Medicine (USyd) in 1989, with further postgraduate training and research in Canada (1985-86) the US (1987) and University of Adelaide (1988-1990).
+Professor Cook graduated in Medicine from the University of Sydney in 1978, completed his Doctorate in Medicine (USyd) in 1989, with further postgraduate clinical and research training in Canada (1985-86), the US (1987), and University of Adelaide (1988-1990).
 He served as Director of Gastroenterology and Hepatology at St George Hospital, Sydney 1990 – 2010).
-Over the past 26 years he has attracted near continuous NHMRC funding for 26 years along with other grant funding and has built up a research program focussing on gastrointestinal motor disorders including pharyngo-oesopahegal physiology and swallowing disorders.
-He has published more than 150 book chapters, review articles and original papers in peer reviewed journals.
-In 2010 he was awarded a prestigious Masters Award for Outstanding Achievement in Basic or Clinical Digestive Sciences from the American Gastroenterological Association in recognition of his sustained contribution to clinical research in gastroenterology.
+He established St George Swallow Centre in 1995.
+He has attracted near continuous NHMRC funding for 26 years along with other grant funding in order to build an active research program focusing on gastrointestinal motor disorders including pharyngo-oesophaegal physiology and swallowing disorders.
+He has published more than 170 book chapters, review articles and original papers in peer reviewed journals.
+In 2010 he received a prestigious Masters Award for Outstanding Achievement in Basic or Clinical Digestive Sciences from the American Gastroenterological Association in recognition of his sustained contribution to clinical research in gastroenterology.
 In 2019 he was awarded a Member of the Order of Australia for significant service to Gastroenterology and to medical research.
 He has served on the editorial boards for the journals Aust NZ J Med, Dysphagia, and Neurogastroenterology & Motility.
 He has served on national and international expert committees and medical societies including: Gastroenterological Society of Australia, American Gastroenterology Association, International Society of Neurogastroenterology and Motility, International Dysphagia Research Society (President 2003) and the International Society for Diseases of the Esophagus.
-He is a founding member of the St George & Sutherland Hospital Medical Research Foundation since 2007 and served as Chair of its Scientific Advisory Committee 2007-2019.
+He has been a founding member and Director of the St George & Sutherland Hospital Medical Research Foundation since 2007 and served as Chair of its Scientific Advisory Committee 2007-2019.

 Gastroenterologist, Staff Specialist, Department of Gastroenterology and Hepatology, St George Hospital